[wpforms id=”16350″]

 Under negligence per se, if there is a statute, code, or municipal ordinance expressly prohibiting someone from leaving their keys in an unlocked automobile, or similar regulation, a court may find a presumption you were negligent.
 Otherwise, a jury will look at the reasonableness of the vehicle’s owner and the potential outcomes.

-In that case, the vehicle’s owner’s liability will generally depend on the facts of each unique case.
+In that case, the vehicle’s owner’s liability will generally depend on the facts of each unique patient.
 However, the general rule is that car theft breaks the causal between the owner’s potential negligence and the injury or damage.
 Hence, absent the owner’s negligence, a car stolen from a business or private party becomes the responsibility of the thief alone.

 After all, there is usually no insurance coverage for the loaner vehicle to exclude or cover events.
 If you can exhaust the defendant’s coverages, your underinsured motorist (“UIM”) coverage may kick in to help pay injuries to the permissive user when justified.